chaseruskin/orbit/README.md

 Orbit is available free to use and open source to encourage adoption, contribution, and integration among the hardware community.
 We rely on the open source community for feedback and new ideas, while remaining focused on our design goals and principles.

 Orbit's use case is targeted toward anyone interested in developing digital hardware; this includes industrial, academic, and personal settings.
-Create your next commerical product, university lab assignment, or personal project, using a tool that is tailored to today's advanced development process.
+Create your next commerical product, university lab assignment, or personal project, using a tool that is tailored to today's advanced development processes.

 Prebuilt binaries are available for Linux, MacOS, and Windows with no dependencies.
 Visit the [releases page](https://github.com/cdotrus/orbit/releases) for the latest version.
 Working on a different platform?
 No problem, building from source is easy with [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), Rust's default package manager.
 Use docker?
 We have [docker images](https://hub.docker.com/repository/docker/cdotrus/orbit/general) available too.
 See [Installing](https://cdotrus.github.io/orbit/starting/installing.html) for complete details.